E-Band Millimeter Wave MMW Technology

 • Redundancy, portability and security for Homeland Security and Military

-• 3G cellular and/or WIFI/WiMAX backhaul in dense urban networks
+• 3G/WiFi/WiMAX backhaul in dense urban areas

 Why use E-Band MMW Technology?